Celebrate the Catalog : Converge

 Here’s the thing, though: It absolutely belongs in the company of such legends.
 Since the mid-’90s, the Salem, Massachusetts hardcore band has been charting a path in extreme music that few other artists riding the line between metal and hardcore can touch.
 In their earliest days, Converge were played it pretty straight, blending conventional hardcore punk sounds with those of the burgeoning screamo scene and a touch of post-hardcore nuance.
-But over time, they began to pour different influences into their already powerful approach — such as noise rock, shoegaze, doom metal, sludge, crust punk, etc. — and it’s only made them stronger.
+But over time, they began to pour different influences into their already powerful approach—noise rock, shoegaze, doom metal, sludge, crust punk, etc. — and it’s only made them stronger.
 There’s nothing traditional about Converge, but there’s also nothing boring about them either.

 Since the end of the ’90s, Converge has essentially been on a path to reinvent themselves with one incredible new release after another.
 That’s thanks in large part to the addition of Nate Newton and Ben Koller to the lineup, making an already kickass band even stronger with one of the best rhythm sections in metal.
 But they’ve also grown as sophisticated songwriters over time, and though they never toned down their blistering hardcore sound (if anything it’s only gotten louder and more visceral), they’ve allowed more space, more varying textures, and a whole lot of diversity to be a part of that menacing, cathartic assault.
 Add to that an incredible production aesthetic by guitarist Kurt Ballou, and consistently stunning graphic design by frontman Jacob Bannon (who also runs Deathwish Inc.), and you not only have one of the strongest discographies in hardcore, but an overall aesthetic that strengthens their identity as a cohesive whole.

 So, with this edition of Celebrate the Catalog, we tell you who the fuck this band is, with a thorough look at the Converge discography.